 First, make sure that you create plenty of steps (left side) and then keep the instructions for each step (right side) relatively short as doing so will ensure that the likelihood of something getting missed is extremely low.

-For example, in the screenshot below, on the left side of the screen, you can see that we are on step 13 of the checklist.
+For example, in the screenshot below, on the left side of the screen, you can see that we are on step “Keywords You Want to Target” of the checklist.

-On the right, you can see exactly what needs to happen to complete step 13.
-Once step 13 is done, the person doing this workflow will simply check the box and move on to step 14.
+On the right, you can see exactly what needs to happen to complete step “Keywords You Want to Target”.
+Once step is done, the person doing this workflow will simply check the box and move on to next step.

 Include Plenty of Screenshots